seonman/HarmanDeveloperDocs/docs/_build/html/_sources/iOS/hkwhub-spec.txt

 c.
 Add a speaker to session
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you want to add a speaker to session, use ``add_device_to_session`.
+It requires ``DeviceID`` parameter to identify a speaker to add.
 This command does not impact other speakers regardless of their status.

 ``curl "http://192.168.1.192:8080/v1/add_device_to_session?SessionID=1000&DeviceID="34317244381360"``